Top of the page

 Inserting the tube is not very pleasant, but it's not painful.
 And your child will likely need the tube for only a short time.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate
+Call your doctor or nurse call line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if your child has any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter T976 in the search box to learn more about "Nasogastric (NG) Tube in Children: Care Instructions."
+Enter T976 in the search box to learn more about "Nasogastric (NG) Tube in Children: Care Instructions".

-Current as of:
+Current as of: April 15, 2020

 Medical Review:Thomas Emmett Francoeur MD MDCM, CSPQ, FRCPC - Pediatrics & Adam Husney MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.